-- 33. An ADI or authorised NOHC (as applicable) must obtain APRA's written approval prior to making any planned reduction in capital, whether at Level 1 or Level 2. - 34.
-A planned reduction in an ADI's capital includes: - (a) a share buyback or the redemption, repurchase or repayment of any qualifying Common Equity Tier 1 Capital, Additional Tier 1 Capital and Tier 2 Capital instruments issued by the ADI (or by other entities included in the calculation of the ADI's Level 2 capital adequacy); - (b) trading in the ADI's own shares or capital instruments outside of any arrangement agreed with APRA in accordance with Prudential Standard APS 111 Capital Adequacy: Measurement of Capital (APS 111); and - (c) the aggregate amount of dividend payments on ordinary shares that exceeds an ADI's after-tax earnings after taking into account any payments on more senior capital instruments, in the financial year5 to which they relate. - 35.
-An ADI or authorised NOHC (as applicable) proposing a capital reduction (whether at Level 1 or Level 2) must provide APRA with a forecast showing, at the respective Levels, the projected future capital position after the proposed capital reductions.
+- Tier 2 Capital instruments issued by the ADI (or by other entities included in the calculation of the ADI's Level 2 capital adequacy); - (b) trading in the ADI's own shares or capital instruments outside of any arrangement agreed with APRA in accordance with APS 111; - (c) the aggregate amount of dividend payments on ordinary shares that exceeds an ADI's after-tax earnings after taking into account any payments on more senior capital instruments, in the financial year5 to which they relate; and - (d) the aggregate amount of dividend or interest payments, whether whole or partial, paid on Additional Tier 1 Capital and Tier 2 Capital instruments that exceed an ADI's after-tax earnings after taking into account any payments made on more senior capital instruments, calculated before any such payments are applied in the financial year6 to which they relate. - 35.
+An ADI or authorised NOHC (as applicable) proposing a capital reduction (whether at Level 1 or 2) must provide APRA with a forecast showing, at the respective Levels, the projected future capital position after the proposed capital reductions.
 The forecast should extend for at least two years. - 36.
 An ADI must satisfy APRA that the ADI's capital, at Level 1 and Level 2 as appropriate, will remain adequate for its future needs after a proposed reduction.